 Ph.D.
 History, University of Illinois at Urbana-Champaign

 B.A.
 History and English, Michigan State University

-My research and teaching focuses on 19th century U.S. history with an emphasis on the global processes that shape race and nationhood in the United States.
-I have taught courses on U.S. Social Movements, the United States in the World, Colonialism/Post-Colonialism, Immigration and Ethnicity, the American Revolution, North American Colonial History, the "Age of Lincoln," and Colorado History.
+My research and teaching focuses on 19th century U.S. history with an emphasis on the relationship between, race, imperialism, and nationhood.
+I have taught courses on U.S. Social Movements, the United States in the World, Colonialism/Post-Colonialism, Immigration and Ethnicity, the American Revolution, U.S. Colonial History.